Extended Integrated Training Posts

 Broadway Medical Practice The practice provides weekly MDT meetings (composed of GP, DN, Community Matrons, Social workers and the voluntary sector) focused on wrapping services around our most complex and vulnerable patients.
 These patients are usually the severely frail or multi-morbid who may be nearing their end of their life.
 The practice works collaboratively with the palliative care team to further develop our approaches in management of patients in the community as well as ensuring our patients receive the best possible proactive and holistic care.

-Trainees will see a large range of patients with genitourinary problems, gynaecological problems and contraception needs.
+Doctors in GP training will see a large range of patients with genitourinary problems, gynaecological problems and contraception needs.
 They will be taught genital examination techniques and the use of the microscopes and point of care testing.

 Clinical Palliative Care Integrated Training Post